Replication of DNA: Know Process and Diagram

 DNA Structure

 The structure of the DNA molecule was elucidated by James Watson and Francis Crick in 1953.
 It was described as being a double helix very similar in structure to a twisted ladder.
-The sides of this ladder were represented to be composed of a sugar-phosphate backbone, with the rungs represented by the nitrogenous base pairs: adenine with thymine (A-T) and cytosine with guanine (C-G).
+The backbone of this ladder was represented to be composed of a sugar-phosphate backbone, with the rungs represented by the nitrogenous base pairs: adenine with thymine (A-T) and cytosine with guanine (C-G).

 The DNA strands are anti-parallel; they run in opposite directions.
 One runs 5' to 3', and another runs 3' to 5'.
 This orientation is important for replication, for the DNA polymerases can add nucleotides to the 3' end of the growing DNA strand only.